umautobots/GTAVisionExport/managed/README.md

 ## Usage

+Make sure your PostgreSQL database is up.

+If you don't want to install one, you can use the one in docker.
+Start the database in docker by `docker-compose up`.
+Default credentials are:
+- username: `postgres`
+- password: `postgres`

 In the game, turn off the HUD, MSAA and Radar.
 Turn the plugin on by "Page Up" in the game.
 Then, collect data by pressing "N" key.